silongtan/cloud-computing/timer/README.md

 This will start the timer and display a prompt for you to enter the duration of the timer in seconds.
 Once you enter the duration, the timer will start counting down.
 When the timer reaches zero, a message will be displayed indicating that the timer has ended.

+You also have the option to choose a progress bar based timer which will show the current timer progress.
+An example of the progress bar timer is shown below:

 ## Configuration

 The timer can be configured to play a sound when the timer ends.
 To enable sound, set the `SOUND_ENABLED` environment variable to `true`.
 By default, sound is disabled.